 READ: Claim As Much As Possible For Your Tax Refund!

 6. Check your final tax amount

 Once you’re done, scroll down to the last section called ‘Summary’.
 The system will then help to calculate your taxes (this is great if you’re mathematically challenged).
-Here you get to know whether you have balance or excess in income tax payment.
-This balance/excess amount includes after the deduction of the Monthly Tax Deduction (MTD), also known as PCB.
+Here you get to know whether you have a balance or excess in income tax payment.
+This balance/excess amount includes the deduction of the Monthly Tax Deduction (MTD), also known as PCB.

 7. Declare that sh** and voila!The part that taxpayers are waiting for - to declare that all the information you provided is true.
 All you have to do is to give your electronic signature and send it off - SETTLE!
-Take note that you’re still able to make changes or double check the information given after the submission.
+Take note that you’re still able to make changes or double-check the information given after the submission.

 And, if you feel that you’re not sure or have some issues declaring your taxes, don’t hesitate to talk to the LHDN officer.
 They can help you out and come to a mutual agreement.
 Haaa...whatchu waiting for?
 Let’s be a responsible citizen ye kawan-kawan.

 *The above article is intended for informational purposes only.
 Loanstreet accepts no responsibility for loss that may arise from reliance on information contained in the articles.